carneades/carneades-4/README.md

 Carneades Argument Evaluation Structures (CAES) formal model of argument.
 New in this version of CAES is support for cyclic argument graphs, cumulative arguments, issue-based information systems (IBIS) and multicriteria decision analysis.
-Argument graphs can be represented in YAML, AIF, LKIF, and CAF and exported to GraphML, dot and YAML.
+Argument graphs can be represented in YAML, AIF, LKIF, and CAF and exported to DOT, GraphML and YAML.

-Carneades can visualize both Dung abstract argumentation frameworks and CAES argument graphs using [GraphML](https://en.wikipedia.org/wiki/GraphML).
+Carneades can visualize both Dung abstract argumentation frameworks and CAES argument graphs using [DOT](http://www.graphviz.org/content/dot-language) and [GraphML](https://en.wikipedia.org/wiki/GraphML).
 We recommend using the free [yEd](http://www.yworks.com/yed) GraphML editor to view the GraphML files.

 Please see the Carneades blog at <https://carneades.github.io/> for announcements about the further development of this version.